Okefenokee Swamp

 The Okefenokee Swamp is a shallow, 438,000-acre (177,000 ha), peat-filled wetland straddling the Georgia–Florida line in the United States.
 A majority of the swamp is protected by the Okefenokee National Wildlife Refuge and the Okefenokee Wilderness.
-The Okefenokee Swamp is considered to be one of the Seven Natural Wonders of Georgia.
-The Okefenokee is the largest "blackwater" swamp in North America.
+The Okefenokee Swamp is considered to be one of the Seven Natural Wonders of Georgia and is the largest "blackwater" swamp in North America.

 The swamp was designated a National Natural Landmark in 1974.